gabereiser/blog/README.md

 run `make run` - see `.env` for environment variables. `make test` will run through all the unit tests and write a coverage report.

 ### Architecture ###
-GoFiber was used to quickly create an "express.js" like application with JWT middleware for authentication with a database. `Gorm` was used as an ORM for SQLite/PostgreSQL to abstract away the database layer.
+GoFiber was used to quickly create an "express.js" like application (with room to grow) and setup with JWT middleware for authentication with a sql database. `Gorm` was used as an ORM for SQLite/PostgreSQL to abstract away the database layer.
 Basic operations are done in the service with the controllers handling validation and input/reponse.

 Before we start our service, we prep the data store for use. `Init` is called on the `database` package.
 This will initialize `gorm` based on `.env` file and environment variables (see `config` package) and call `Migrate` which will auto migrate the models of this service.